aws-samples/eks-blueprints-add-ons/README.md

-## My Project

-TODO: Fill this README out!

-Be sure to:

-* Change the title in this README
-* Edit your repository description on GitHub
+# EKS SSP Add-ons

+This is the reference GitOps add-on repository that is designed to be used with the Amazon EKS Shared Services Platform solution.

 ## Security

 See [CONTRIBUTING](CONTRIBUTING.md#security-issue-notifications) for more information.

 ## License
-# EKS SSP Add-ons

-This is the reference GitOps add-on repository that is designed to be used with the Amazon EKS Shared Services Platform solution.
+This library is licensed under the MIT-0 License.
+See the LICENSE file.